Severity of Crime

 Consequences of a Conviction for First Time Offenders

 If you receive a conviction on any offence, you will receive a criminal record.
 Having a criminal record will affect your future.
-While you may experience some leniency as a first-time offender, you forfeit that courtesy after your first conviction.
+While first-time offenders may experience some leniency they forfeit that courtesy after the first conviction.
 Any future offences will carry a higher likelihood of imprisonment and harsher charges.

 As well, a criminal record will directly impact your professional life.
 If you spend time in prison you will likely lose your job.
 Without this income, you can lose your home and other assets.
 Once you have a record, finding work can be difficult.
 Some jobs do not allow people with a criminal record, and many employers have a prejudice against priors.

 Your personal life can also change as a result of a conviction.
 You can lose certain liberties, face travel restrictions, and may even lose custody of children.